adrn1201/DPSearch/README.md

  DPSearch is a web application created using Django, Django Rest-Framework, JavaScript, and PostgreSQL.
 It allows users to explore a directory of registered developers and their projects, enabling them to communicate with one another.
-By perusing the projects developed by other individuals, users can gain valuable insights and inspiration.
+By perusing the projects developed by other individuals, users can gain valuable insights and inspiration